rajames/spark-template/README.md

     make which

-View which applications is currently available for compilation, upload or something else given the current system variables and project settings
+View which applications are currently available for compilation, upload or something else given the current system variables and project settings

     make apps